Easy Hoki Fish Recipe: Crispy Lemon-Garlic Baked Hoki With Herbed Potatoes

-If you’re craving a fish dinner meal that tastes restaurant-worthy yet fits in a busy weeknight, pull up a chair.
+If you’re craving a fish dinner that tastes restaurant-worthy yet fits in a busy weeknight, pull up a chair.
 Today I’m sharing my go-to hoki fish recipe that never fails me: juicy, flaky fillets baked with a bright lemon-garlic butter, finished with a crunchy crumb and served beside herb-tossed potatoes and greens.
 It is simple enough for Tuesday, pretty enough for company, and flexible enough to meet you where your pantry is.

 This hoki fish recipe has lived many lives in my kitchen.
 I’ve pan-seared it on hot summer nights, air fried it when the oven was busy with chips, and even turned it into soft tacos for beach picnics.
-In this guide I’ll walk you through the best way to cook hoki fish, answer if hoki is a good eating fish, show you how to get that clean flaky texture, and share a tested recipe card you can print and cook from right away.
+In this guide I’ll walk you through the best way to cook hoki, answer if hoki is a good eating fish, show you how to get that clean flaky texture, and share a tested recipe card you can print and cook from right away.

 By the end you’ll have a handful of easy fish recipes in your back pocket and one very dependable hoki dinner ready to add to rotation.